mishmanners/mish-friendly-food/README.md

 - text dump

 Once the user has submitted the data, they should get a result back in their desired language.
 This can be shown on the screen as text.

+We have a lot of translations already which you'll see down below as "supported languages".
+Please continue to add new languages and translations.

 ### Phase 3 - Beautify and export